Walz Announces Winner of 2015 Congressional Art Competition

 Washington, DC [5/22/15] – Today, Representative Tim Walz announced the winners of the 2015 Congressional Art Competition.

-“It is an honor to announce Emily Bartz, a senior at Winona High School, as the winner of this year’s competition,” said Walz.
+“It is an honor to announce Jillian Hanesworth, a senior at Winona High School, as the winner of this year’s competition,” said Walz.
 “This is a unique competition that provides the opportunity to showcase the artistic talent of southern Minnesota students and acknowledge our nation’s gifted young artists.
-I’m looking forward to seeing Emily’s painting displayed in the Cannon tunnel at the Capitol.”
+I’m looking forward to seeing Jillian’s artwork displayed in the Cannon tunnel at the Capitol.”

 The first place winner will have their artwork displayed in the Cannon Tunnel, leading to the U.S. Capitol, for an entire year.